 "Replacement Value" means, with respect to each Terminated Transaction or group of Terminated Transactions, as the case may be, and a party making the determination (the "Determining Party"), an amount that the Determining Party or its agent determines in good faith using commercially reasonable procedures to be the amount of the costs (expressed as a positive number) or gains (expressed as a negative number) of the Determining Party that would be incurred or realized to replace, or to provide the economic equivalent of the remaining payments, deliveries or option rights in respect of, that Terminated Transaction or group of Terminated Transactions.
 A Determining Party (or its agent) may determine Replacement Values for all Terminated Transactions, any group of Terminated Transactions or individual Terminated Transaction, and may apply different valuation methods to different Transactions or groups of Transactions.
 A Determining Party (or its agent) will determine Replacement Values for not less than all Terminated Transactions and each Replacement Value shall be determined as of the relevant Early Termination Date, or, if that would not be commercially reasonable, as of the latest date or dates before or the earliest date or dates after the Early Termination Date as would be commercially reasonable under then prevailing circumstances.

-A Determining Party (or its agent) may determine a Replacement Value by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets.
-A Determining Party (or its agent) may use such information to determine a Replacement Value either directly or through application to such information of pricing or other valuation models.
-Third parties supplying such information may include, without limitation, dealers in the relevant markets, end-users of the relevant product, information vendors and other sources of market information.
+A Determining Party (or its agent) may determine a Replacement Value by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets; provided that in the case of information supplied by internal sources, such information is consistent with the information used by the Determining Party in valuing other similar transactions.
+A Determining Party (or its agent) may use such information to determine a Replacement Value either directly or through application to such information of pricing or other valuation models which are customarily used by the Determining Party in pricing or valuing similar transactions.
+Third parties supplying such information may include, without limitation, dealers in the relevant markets, end-users of the relevant product, information vendors and other sources of market information which are customarily used by the Determining Party in pricing or valuing similar transactions.

 A Determining Party (or its agent) may take into account, or may require third parties supplying such information to take into account, the current creditworthiness and relevant documentation and credit policies of the Determining Party, the size of the Terminated Transaction or Terminated Transactions, market liquidity and other factors relevant under then prevailing circumstances.